Analytical Equivalent Circuits for Three-dimensional Metamaterials and Metagratings: Theoretical Framework Results

 \subsection{Independent Polarization Control}

 Another interesting property of the proposed 3D metamaterial is the independent polarization control of its two orthogonal linear states (X and Y polarizations).
 This is a key feature that can be exploited for the efficient design of polarizer devices.
-Independent polarization control can be easily achieved by placing an additional perpendicular HWG section.
+Independent polarization control is possible thanks to the use of the longitudinal direction as an additional degree of freedom.
+As was already shown in \cite{Carlos_MTT3D, Molero3D_2020}, resonators perforated on the waveguide walls in the XZ-plane controls X polarization and are opaque for Y polarization.
+The opposite situation is achieved when the resonators are perforated on the YZ wall.
+It is true that specific 2D metasurface designs may achieve a certain degree of polarization independence \cite{Mercader2021, Omar2018}.
+However this independence is highly sensitive to the scatterer shape and geometry.
+In 3D architectures, the resonator shapes do not break the polarization-independence property.
+Focusing on the structure under consideration in the present paper, independent polarization control can be easily achieved by placing an additional perpendicular HWG section.
 Thus, the HWG section in the 3D structure is now stretched along the $x$ and $y$ directions, as the insets in \Fig{PPWpartido} illustrate.

-In \Fig{PPWpartido}, the orthogonal polarization independency is tested in a reflective structure (short-circuited at its end). \Fig{PPWpartido} shows the amplitude of the reflection coefficient $R$ for two perpendicular polarizations at normal incidence.
+In \Fig{PPWpartido}, the orthogonal polarization independence is tested in a reflective structure (short-circuited at its end). \Fig{PPWpartido} shows the amplitude of the reflection coefficient $R$ for two perpendicular polarizations at normal incidence.
 In the legend, $E_{ij}$ ($i,j = \{x,y\}$) states for the electric field associated to input $i-$polarized (horizontal) and output $j$-polarized (vertical) waves.
 Thus, subindexes $ii$ and $jj$ represent the co-polarization (co-pol) terms while $ij$ and $ji$ represent the cross-polarization (cross-pol) terms.
-The cross-pol level is under $-40$ dB in a wideband range, up to 50 GHz.
+The cross-pol level is under $-40$ dB in a wideband range.
 Therefore, a great polarization independence can be claimed for the horizontal and vertical polarizations.
 Note that, from 50 GHz onwards, the single-mode behaviour of the structure ceases as the second mode of the HWG becomes propagative, as well as the first-orders harmonics in the air region.